jsiembida/bucky3/DESIGN.md

 ### Bucky3

-is a rework of Bucky which drops the legacies and brings in metadata, InfluxDB and Prometheus support as first-class citizens.
+is a rework of Bucky which drops the legacies and brings in metadata, InfluxDB, Prometheus and Elasticsearch support as first-class citizens.
 It also drops a couple of features for the sake of simplicity.
 Below is a non-exhaustive list of differences between Bucky and Bucky3 as well highlights of some of Bucky3 features:

 * Python3 is the target platform.
 * Bucky has a dedicated subprocess for custom metrics processor, Bucky3 drops that and uses a configurable hook for filtering.
-Also, backends like InfluxDB / Prometheus offer rich data processing and custom data postprocessing is most likely redundant.
+Also, modern backends offer rich data processing so it is most likely redundant.
 * CollectD protocol has been dropped.
 Linux metrics are implemented in ~200 lines of Python code to provide replacement for some of the lost CollectD functionality.
 * Docker containers' metrics collection got implemented in a similar amount of code.